mwang840/mwang840/README.md

 Greetings, you found my github!
-My name is Maxwell Wang and I am currently a Computer Science major at the University of Delaware class of 2024 and aspiring to achieve more throughout my career.
+My name is Maxwell Wang and I am currently a Computer Science major at the University of Delaware class of 2024 specializing in artificial intelligence and robotics and aspiring to achieve more throughout my career.

 <h1>My experiences:</h1>